MaoShizhong/sudoku-grid-maker/README.md

 ## Methods

-### constructor(startingValues?)
+### constructor(startingValues?, shouldLockStartNums?)

 #### startingValues (optional)

 A 9x9 2D array containing the numbers 1-9 or null, representing the starting cell values of the grid.
 If not provided, all cells will be initialised with null values.

+#### shouldLockStartNums (optional)

-Any cells that start with number values will be locked (cannot edit values/pencil marks).
+A boolean - if true, upon grid creation, any cells that start with number values will be locked (cannot edit values/pencil marks).

 ### addNumber({ newNumber, row, column })